Fun Facts You Should Know About Chicago

 Q: What salary do you need to live in Chicago?

-A: The average annual pay in Chicago is around $62,000.
-Keep in mind that housing costs can vary depending on the neighborhood you live in and whether you rent or buy.
+A: Wondering what salary is needed to live comfortably in Chicago?
+The average annual pay in Chicago is around $73,800.
+Keep in mind, however, that housing costs can vary depending on the neighborhood you live in and whether you rent or buy.

 Moving with PODS means storage is built in and your moving schedule is your own.
 Have a container delivered right to your driveway where you can pack and load at your own pace.
 When you’re ready, a driver will pick up your container and take it straight to your new Chicago home, or you can keep it at a PODS Storage Center until you’re ready for it.